Other Minerals Research

 The Future Battery Industries CRC (FBI CRC) is enabling the growth of battery industries to power Australia’s future and ensure Australia plays a leading role in the global battery revolution.
 MRIWA is a key participant, contributing $6 million over 6 years, of which $500,000 is contributed by the Western Australian Department of Jobs, Tourism, Science and Innovation.

 The Optimising Resource Extraction CRC (CRC ORE) is transforming the minerals sector by developing and deploying innovative world-class technology to effect a step change in value across the whole-of-mine system.
 MRIWA is a participant in CRC ORE, contributing $600,00 over 6 years.

 The CRC from Transformations in Mining Economies (CRC-TiME) will drive transformation change to enable regions and communities to transition to a prosperous and sustainable post-mine future.

 The Mineral Exploration CRC (MinEx CRC) is developing more productive, safer and environmentally-friendly drilling methods to discover and drill-out deposits, including coiled tubing drilling technology and new technologies for collecting data while drilling.
-MRIWA is a participant in CRC ORE, contributing $1,000,000 over 10 years.
+MRIWA is a participant in MinEx CRC, contributing $1,000,000 over 10 years.

 Centres and Institutes